Stinger Missiles, Mercenaries and Neo-Nazis: What Could Possibly Go Wrong?

 by Edward Yu

-The Feldenkrais Method could be considered the art of learning how to learn or, put another way, the art of learning how to improve.
-Feldenkrais is in this manner a radical departure from conventional approaches to learning and improving because where Feldenkrais emphasizes exploration, thereby encouraging people to learn how to learn and learn how to improve, conventional approaches focus on mimicking and performing, which commonly results in trying to learn and trying to improve.
+Slowing Down Faster could be considered the art of learning how to learn or, put another way, the art of learning how to improve.
+Slowing Down Faster is in this manner a radical departure from conventional approaches to learning and improving because where Slowing Down Faster emphasizes exploration, thereby encouraging people to learn how to learn and learn how to improve, conventional approaches focus on mimicking and performing, which commonly results in trying to learn and trying to improve.

 Continue reading